4D-Modding/4dmodding-tutorials/README.md

 ----

+### Obtaining a Function Offset

-You probably remember `target` argument which is address/offset to a function in game, right?
+You probably remember the `target` argument, which is the address/offset of a function in the game, right?

-So...
-How do you get one?
+So... how do you get one?

-Well first of all you are able to go into `4dm.h` headers and find offset you need.
-Which is the easiest way.
+Well first of all, you can to go into the `4dm.h` headers and find the offset you need, which is the easiest way.

-But what if there isnt one? (since 4dm.h is still in development and doesnt have everything)
+But what if the offset isn't there? (since 4dm.h is still in development and doesnt have everything)

-Then you need to use some kind of RE (Reverse Engineering) tool.
+In that case, you need to use some kind of RE (Reverse Engineering) tool.

 For example:
  - [IDA Pro](https://hex-rays.com/ida-pro/ "IDA Pro").
 It isnt free. ~~But you can easily pirate it :trollface:~~